brightroll/rq/README.md

 The primary process is the rq-mgr process.
 It sets up a Unix Domain socket and communicates via that for its primary API.
-Its primary function is to watch over and restart the individual rq *queue* processes.
-It maintains a standard Unix pipe to the child rq process to detect child death.
+Its primary function is to watch over and restart the individual RQ *queue* processes.
+It maintains a standard Unix pipe to the child RQ process to detect child death.

 Each queue gets its own process.
 They also communicate.
 These monitor their queue directories and worker processes.
 They have the state of the 'que' queue